 Landscaping

 No development shall take place, with the exception of above ground demolition, until details of earthworks have been submitted to and approved in writing by the Local Planning Authority.
 These details shall include the proposed grading and mounding of land areas including the levels and contours to be formed, showing the relationship of proposed mounding to existing vegetation and surrounding landform.
-Development shall be carried out in accordance with the approved details unless previously agreed otherwise in writing by the Local Planning Authority.
+Development shall be carried out in accordance with the approved details

 Reason: In the interests of the amenity of the area.

-Within 12 months of the commencement of construction works full details of both hard and soft landscape works on the site shall have been submitted to and approved in writing by the Local Planning Authority.
+Prior to commencement of works, not including demolition to slab level and internal strip out,full details of both hard and soft landscape works on the site shall have been submitted to and approved in writing by the Local Planning Authority.
 These details shall include:

 • Main entrance forecourt adjacent to High Street

-• Public Footpath AE110 & AE112

 • proposed finished levels or contours;

 • means of enclosure;